 There is a popular data science Venn diagram (pictured below) that does an excellent job of showing how real progress is made when you intersect the skill sets of the data scientist (the algorithm gal), the programmer (the Java guy), and the SME (the battery wiz).
 So it’s not enough to work with a company that has excellent programmers and data scientists.
 There is no progress without the SME in that scenario, and lacking one can mean you end up with an expensive solution with limited applicability at best, or at worst having to go back to the drawing board with another partner.

 What are some of the lessons learned from working with battery customers that more general analytics companies might not have experience with?

 Battery storage technology is in its early days, even for the market leaders.
 Companies are still struggling to understand how much data to keep, how to keep it, and what to do with it.
 Normalizing data is still an issue, despite the valiant efforts of SunSpec.
 What to test at the manufacturing facilities is still the subject of discussion.
 For instance, some people have wholeheartedly adopted tomography for every battery, while others haven’t.
-For those customers who do imaging, how do they analyze that vast amount of data still under discussion?
-For grid operators, something as basic as calculating the remaining useful life of an installation is quite complex and uncertain.
+How do companies involved with imaging analyze that vast amount of data still under discussion?
+Grid operators may do something as basic as calculating the remaining useful life of an installation is quite complex and uncertain.